Senior Lecturer in Modern History, the Department of History and Politics, Liverpool Hope University.

 4. MA History Module, A study in Varieties in Modern European Nationalism, 1789-1945.

 3. Department Student Disability co-ordinator

 4. Committee Faculty member Postgraduate Forum

 My current research interests focus on Margaret Thatcher, the Conservative Party, British-Irish relations and Northern Ireland.
-The title of my project is Margaret Thatcher, the Conservative Party and the Northern Ireland conflict, 1975-1990.
-I plan to publish a monograph on this subject in the coming years.
+The title of my project is Margaret Thatcher, the Conservative Party and the Northern Ireland conflict, 1975-1990 (Bloomsbury Press, 2020).

 I recently finished a new book, 'A failed political entity': Charles Haughey and the Northern Ireland question, 1945-1992 (Merrion Press, 2016).

 In 2014, in conjunction with my departmental colleague Dr Bryce Evans, I published an edited collection examining the life and political career of Frank Aiken (1898-1983).
 Frank Aiken: Nationalist and Internationalist, (Irish Academic Press, 2014).
 The previous year, 2013, I published my second monograph, Fianna Fáil, partition and Northern Ireland, 1926-1971 (Irish Academic Press, 2013).
 In 2012 I published my first monograph, A conservative at heart?
 The political and social thought of John Henry Newman (Columba, 2012).